2021 Green Bay Packers season: Postseason

 As the result of clinching the NFC North division title and the best record in the NFC, the Packers hosted a playoff game in the Divisional round.
+Despite hoisting the number 1 seed in the NFC, the Packers lost to the 49ers in the divisional round due to several special teams blunders during the game.
+Prior to the postseason, the special teams unit was scrutinized during the 2021 season as they were ranked 32nd in DVOA by Football Outsiders.

 Game summaries

 NFC Divisional Playoffs: vs. (6) San Francisco 49ers

-Despite leading 10–3 throughout most of the game, the Packers went on to lose 13–10 to the 49ers.
+Despite leading 7–0 and 7–3 throughout most of the game, the Packers went on to lose 13–10 to the 49ers.
 During the game, the special teams received scrutiny after allowing a blocked field goal, a 32-yard kick return by JaMycal Hasty, a 45-yard return by Deebo Samuel, and blocked punt that would tie the game at 10–10 in the 4th quarter.
-Prior to the game, the special teams was scrutinized during the entire season as they were ranked 32nd in the NFL DVOA by football outsiders.
+Prior to the game, the special teams was scrutinized during the entire season as they were ranked 32nd in the NFL DVOA by Football Outsiders.